Gustav-Magnussen/CTFTeam5/Lab04/Main.md

 ```

 ## PY - 02
+> *One secret might not be enough, but how about two?*

 The task describtion provided us with the same material here; a code snippet and a text file with the output.
 This time, the result was a list consisting of the following integers:
 ```python